iveksl2/product_management_links/README.md

 # Product Management Links

-For those interested in Product Management.
-Links so you don't need to start from scratch.
+For those interested in Product Management like myself.
+Links so we don't need to start from scratch.

 ##### Specs
   * [Working Backwards - Werner Vogels](https://www.allthingsdistributed.com/2006/11/working_backwards.html)